CarlGao4/Muse-Sounds/README.md

 Progress - Files [![](https://geps.dev/progress/32?dangerColor=a953ff&warningColor=a953ff&successColor=a953ff)](status.md) 424 / 1334

+**We are migrating hosted files to Cloudflare from GitHub Releases for better performance, and also due to the fact that GitHub limits the maximum file size.
+However, Cloudflare is not free and approximately costs $50 every year to host the files.
+If you like this project, please consider [donating](https://paypal.me/CarlGao4).**

 ## Why this repo

 The Muse Sounds library was released along with MuseScore Studio 4 and is a very high-quality soundfont.
 However, the library can only be used in MuseScore Studio 4 as it is distributed under internal format and could only be rendered with the "MuseSamplerCoreLib" (Actually, you can use Muse Sounds as long as you can load the MuseSampler API, which is undocumented but you can retrieve it by reading MuseScore Studio source code).
 This audio backend is not perfect yet, like it doesn't support per-note velocity.
 So converting the internal format into general soundfont formats without causing quality loss is the mission of this project.
 With this project, it will also be easier to edit the soundfont and use it in other software.